Dual Agency [What Real Estate Agents Won’t Tell You]

 We analyze home sales (including dual agency) and online reviews to match home sellers with a top local agent who has a proven track record of putting their clients first.

-Remember –– even if you instruct your agent to not represent the other party –– an agent’s ratio of dual agency transactions is the most crucial quality you should consider.
+Remember –– even if you instruct your agent to not represent the other party –– an agent’s ratio of dual agency transactions is a key indicator of their character.

 Share on: